 - While that’s happening, combine the remaining cherry puree with the gelatine in a dish and stir to combine.

 - Now you combine the two and whisk gently until all the gelatine has dissolved into the hot syrup.

 - Pour this mixture into a greased baking pan then chill in the refrigerator until set.
 They’ll set after about 3-4 minutes and it will be a stretchy, springy texture that will peel away from the tin easily.

 - The gummy sheet is a bit sticky so lay it out onto a chopping board that’s topped with sugar.
 Chop them into pieces and coat all over which will stop them from being too sticky to handle.

 I ended up making teeny, tiny cherry jubes to put on top of the rocky road cupcakes, then larger ones to eat as is.
 I even experimented cutting long strips into spaghetti jelly.
 This was a lot of fun.

-- 400 g tinned black cherries in juice - (note 2)
+- 400 g tinned black cherries in juice (14oz) (note 2)

-- 3 cups (600g) white sugar
+- 3 cups white granulated sugar (600g / 21oz)

-- 3 tablespoons powdered gelatin - (note 1)
+- 3 tablespoons powdered gelatin (note 1)

 - cooking spray or oil, for greasing

-- 1/4 cup caster / superfine / sanding sugar, for coating jubes
+- ¼ cup caster / superfine / sanding sugar, for coating jubes

 - Place about half of the puree into a small heavy based saucepan with the sugar.
 Heat gently and stir until the sugar has dissolved.
 Now bring the mixture to a boil and allow it to boil rapidly for 5 minutes.
 Use a pastry brush dipped in water to dissolve any sugar crystals that stick to the inside of the saucepan above the syrup.

 - Meanwhile, place the remaining puree in a small bowl and mix in the powdered gelatine.
 This will thicken quickly into a solid mass.